General practices in New Zealand are businesses, and like all businesses they need to make a profit in order to survive.

 Who can enrol?

-The cost of a visit will be lower if you’re enrolled with the GP, because the government subsidises the fee.
+The cost of a visit will be lower if you’re enrolled with the practice, because the government subsidises the fee.

 If you have a long-term health condition or a terminal illness, you may be eligible for Care Plus.

-If you're seeing your GP about an injury caused by an accident, you’ll be charged a lower fee if it's covered by ACC.
+If you're seeing your GP or Nurse Practitioner about an injury caused by an accident, you’ll be charged a lower fee if it's covered by ACC.

-Your doctor may refer you to a hospital or specialist doctor for further assessment or diagnosis.
+Your GP or Nurse Practitioner may refer you to a hospital or specialist doctor for further assessment or diagnosis.

-Specialist care is free througout the public health system, but you may go on a waiting list
+Specialist care is free throughout the public health system, but you may go on a waiting list

 If you want to get specialist advice quickly, you may wish to use a private hospital or specialist.
 You will have to pay a fee for this, unless you have private health insurance.